 Q. How can I purchase a Rescue Me property?

 A. Right now, there is no set system in place to purchase these properties.
-Contact the City of Newburgh Department of Planning and Development.
+However, local citizens have created an excellent guide called: Helpful Notes on Buying Property from the City of Newburgh.
+Other methods: Contact the City of Newburgh Department of Planning and Development.
 If the property is privately owned, the City will send the owner a letter of interest for their property.
 It will then be up to the owner to respond to the request if they are interested.
 If the property is City owned you will be required to fill out an application.
 Contact Courtney Kain for vacant property information requests.
 She is the Development Director and is also in charge of property auctions.
 You should also find out who owns the property by checking out Orange County information search.
 The last option would be to purchase a property through the Newburgh Land Bank.

 Q. Can you locate an original picture of my relative, house, or building?